DerwenAI/pytextrank/README.md

 [WordNet](https://spacy.io/universe/project/spacy-wordnet)
 both provide means for inferring links among entities, and can be applied even in cases where those links are not explicit within the text.
-Consider a paragraph that mentions `cats` and `kittens`: there is an implied semantic relation between the two nouns since the lemma `kitten` is a hyponym of the lemma `cat` so an inferred link can be added between them.
+Consider a paragraph that mentions `cats` and `kittens` in different sentences: there is an implied semantic relation between the two nouns since the lemma `kitten` is a hyponym of the lemma `cat` such that an inferred link can be added between them.
 Purpose-built knowledge graphs can be applied to enrich the lemma graph for specific use cases.